nickbrandt/GitLab/doc/administration/audit_events.md

 ---
-last_updated: 2017-12-13
+last_updated: 2019-02-04
 ---

-# Audit Events **[STARTER]**
+# Audit Events

-GitLab Enterprise Edition offers a way to view the changes made within the GitLab server as a help to system administrators.
+GitLab offers a way to view the changes made within the GitLab server for owners and administrators on a [paid plan][ee].

 GitLab system administrators can also take advantage of the logs located on the filesystem, see [the logs system documentation](logs.md) for more details.

 ## Overview

-**Audit Events** is a tool for GitLab Enterprise Edition administrators to be able to track important events such as who performed certain actions and the time they happened.
+**Audit Events** is a tool for GitLab owners and administrators to be able to track important events such as who performed certain actions and the time they happened.
 These actions could be, for example, change a user permission level, who added a new user, or who removed a user.